IMGSaibh/Shader-Examples/README.md

 # Shader-Examples
-Implementation of basic Shader, Image_Effects and some advance Shader-Techniques
+Implementation of basic Shader, Image_Effects and some advance Shader-Techniques.
+Some of those examples are shown below

 ## Hologram
 ![](https://github.com/IMGSaibh/Shader-Examples/blob/master/gif/Hologram.gif)